 Fully engorged ticks can look like small, greyish or brownish peas.
 The head of the tick will be buried under the dog’s skin, with only the body visible.
 If you part your dog’s fur, you might see a tick latched onto the skin, its legs moving or still, depending on how long it has been feeding.

-Sometimes, ticks bury themselves deep into the dog’s skin, making them difficult to remove.
-These embedded fully ticks on dogs can cause irritation, redness, and swelling at the site.
-It’s crucial to remove them carefully to avoid leaving parts of the tick’s mouthparts embedded, which could lead to infection.
+Sometimes ticks bury themselves deep into the dog’s skin making them difficult to remove.
+These fully embedded ticks can cause irritation, redness and swelling.
+It’s crucial to remove them carefully to avoid leaving parts of the tick’s mouth embedded as it could lead to infection.

 How to Remove a Tick from a Dog